 - The care worker is employed by a care company.
 The (higher) hourly rate invoiced accounts for the additional overheads (NI, pension etc), but there is no management fee.
 The carer’s take-home pay is net of overheads (and profit).
 You’re likely to be asked for a deposit towards the first month of care.
 Likely to be regulated by the CQC, check the CQC website for ratings.
 Don’t necessarily rule out a company with a poor rating straight away, but do ask about it and their progress since the last inspection.

 Only ever consider employing a carer directly if you are prepared to draw up a contract of employment.
 This includes wrangling with National Insurance and, if you pay the carer over £10,000 per year, pension contributions.

 Some carers drive themselves to and from client appointments.
 In more densely populated areas, sometimes a minibus drops carers at a multi-client location and collects them afterwards.
 It’s great for everyone when carers can walk to a client, so try to recruit locally.

 How much can you expect to pay?

 Over the years, I’ve noted the following pricing: £13 to £28 per hour.
 Sometimes there are extra charges for weekends and bank holidays and/or an allowance for fuel if the carer is travelling far.
-On-top small gifts and/or bonuses recognise those carers who’ve gone the extra mile.
+Small gifts and/or bonuses recognise those carers who’ve gone the extra mile at Christmas.

 Shift lengths tend to be a minimum of 30 mins, 45 mins or 1 hour.
 Some carers will only visit for a minimum of 1 hour.
 Carers are paid extra if they need to work over their shift time.